 Most firm owners think they're maxed at 25–35 clients.
 They're not.
 They're maxed at the time the cash workflow eats.
-Plug in your numbers — see how many more clients you could take on if cash work took 5 minutes per client instead of 90.
+Plug in your numbers to see how many more clients you could take on if cash work took 5 minutes per client instead of 90.

 That capacity is locked up in one ritual: the Monday cash build, every client, by hand.
 Autopilot does the build for you overnight, so Monday becomes a review, not a rebuild.